fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 MDD can properly relay messages to the correct endpoint.

 The KMF extracts tunneled DTLS messages and acts on those messages as if the endpoint had established the DTLS association directly with the KMF.
-The KMF **MUST** use a certificate expected by the endpoint.
-How the endpoint learns of the KMF's certificate or certificate fingerprint is outside the scope of this document.

-The endpoint provides a certificate to the KMF for validation.
-How the KMF is able to determine that a certificate belongs to a particular endpoint is outside the scope of this document.
+The handling of the messages and certificates is exactly the same as a normal DTLS-SRTP connection between endpoints.

 When sending a message to the endpoint, the KMF usually encapsulates the DTLS message inside a Tunnel message (see (#tunneling-protocol)).
 At the